Policy on Payments to Employees

 Reimbursements to employees are proper and necessary in the following circumstances:

 - Petty cash-Miscellaneous out-of-pocket expenses reimbursed through departmental petty cash accounts.
 Original receipts are required to replenish petty cash accounts.
 Susan Pavis (ext #2839) needs to be contacted if there is a change in the custodian of the petty cash accounts.
 See Petty Cash policy

 - Travel expenses-Expenses reimbursed for University related travel.
-See Schedule E- Travel Policy for details.
+Travel and Other Expense Policy for details.

 - Materials & supplies-Purchases of items with a personal check or credit card when it is not feasible to process the purchase through accounts payable due to vendor policy, time constraint, amount or other circumstance.
 Vendor invoice (not statement), indicating method of payment, and proof of payment, e.g. credit card receipt, are required in support of reimbursement.
 Supporting documentation must detail what was purchased and the business purpose of the item in order to reimburse.

 Reimbursements to Wesleyan employees/students are not allowed for the following:

 - Payments to third parties for services rendered or rental fees.
 Employees/students are not allowed to pay for the services or rental fees for an individual or a company that is not Incorporated and then seek reimbursement.
 Wesleyan is required to report payments for services & rentals to the Internal Revenue Service on form 1099Misc (non-employees) or form W2 (employees).
 All services contracted/rentals for the University must be paid directly to the individual or company in accordance with this policy and attendant policies included under Payments to Individuals.

 Some of the expenses which are not reimbursable to employees include, but are not limited to: